rasbt/mlxtend/docs/sources/docs/plotting/enrichment_plot.md

 # Enrichment Plot

-> from mlxtend.matplotlib import enrichment_plot
+> from mlxtend.plotting import enrichment_plot

 A function to plot step plots of cumulative counts.